alexgoussev/aes_crypt/README.md

 // Encrypts the string as UTF8 string and saves it into 'mytext.txt.aes' file. crypt.encryptStringToFileSync(srcString, 'mytext.txt.aes');

-// Encrypts the string as UTF16 Big Endian string and saves it into 'mytext.txt.aes' file. crypt.encryptStringToFileSync(srcString, 'mytext.txt.aes', , utf16: true);
+// Encrypts the string as UTF16 Big Endian string and saves it into 'mytext.txt.aes' file. crypt.encryptStringToFileSync(srcString, 'mytext.txt.aes', utf16: true);
+// Encrypts the string as UTF16 Little Endian string and saves it into 'mytext.txt.aes' file. crypt.encryptStringToFileSync(srcString, 'mytext.txt.aes', utf16: true, endian: Endian.little);
+// Add 'bom: true' as an argument if you want to add byte order mark at the beginning of the string
+// before the encryption.
+For example:
+// crypt.encryptStringToFileSync(srcString, 'mytext.txt.aes', bom: true);

+// Decrypts the file and interprets it based on byte order mark if it has one.
-// Decrypt the file and interprets it as UTF8 string decryptedString = crypt.decryptStringFromFileSync('mytext.txt.aes');
+// Otherwise it will be interpreted as UTF8 text. decryptedString = crypt.decryptStringFromFileSync('mytext.txt.aes');
+// Decrypts the file and interprets it based on byte order mark if it has one.

-// Decrypt the file and interprets it as UTF16 string in Big Endian order decryptedString = crypt.decryptStringFromFileSync('mytext.txt.aes', utf16: true);
+// Otherwise it will be interpreted as UTF16 Big Endian text. decryptedString = crypt.decryptStringFromFileSync('mytext.txt.aes', utf16: true);
+// Decrypts the file and interprets it based on byte order mark if it has one.
+// Otherwise it will be interpreted as UTF16 Little Endian text. decryptedString = crypt.decryptStringFromFileSync('mytext.txt.aes', utf16: true, endian: Endian.little);

 ```

 Binary data encryption/decryption: